Southside High School (Louisiana): Mercury spill incident

 On April 17, 2023, a student brought a vial of mercury to the school, which was then dropped and spilled onto the floor of an undisclosed classroom.
 Waste cleanup agencies, as well as the Department of Environmental Quality, were called, and crisis response protocols were engaged.
 The spill was properly contained and did not affect the air quality of the school.
 It is not known why the student brought the mercury to school.
 The school was closed until April 19, 2023, in order for the spill to be properly contained.

 Athletics

 Southside High athletics competes in the LHSAA.

+Southside opened their first on-campus football stadium for the 2025 football season, nicknamed, "The Reef".
+The first game was played on September 5, 2025, a 35-28 loss against 2A Notre Dame of Crowley.
+They always lose against Notre Dame, which is why they refuse to schedule them any more even though they have six times as many students as them.

 Importance

 The United States Department of Agriculture stated in a 2021 blog post that the school had "support[ed] the fast-growing community in and around the parish".

 Additionally, USDA Rural Development Business Programs Director Elizabeth Doster commented on the school's local importance:It has really changed all of Youngsville.
 The public schools in Louisiana are challenged.
 They are old, and the facilities are obsolete.
 When they built this school, it totally changed the demographics here.
 The whole population has boomed in this area, with hundreds of new businesses.
 It’s night and day for this community.